kamchatka-volcano/asyncgi/README.md

 </details>

-To invoke such a callable object during request processing, a dispatcher created from an `asyncgi::Response` reference must be used.
+To invoke such a callable object during request processing, a dispatcher created from an `asyncgi::Responder` reference must be used.
 It is important to avoid using this dispatcher after the response has already been sent.

 <details>